-There are no androgenic side effects of Ipamoreline.
-Acne, hair loss or virilization symptoms in women does not occur.
+There are no androgenic side effects of Ipamorelin, Acne, hair loss or virilization symptoms in women does not occur.

-There are no known cardiovascular side effects of Ipamoreline.
+There are no known cardiovascular side effects of Ipamorelin.
 Many users report improved cardiovascular health.

-Although not highly common, possible side effects of Ipamoreline include:
+Although not highly common, possible side effects of Ipamorelin include:

 - Light headed (diet adjustments may help)